reingart/pyfpdf/docs/HTML.md

 The whole HTML 5 specification is very likely **not** supported, neither as CSS, but bug reports & contributions are very welcome to improve this.

+For a more robust & feature-full HTML-to-PDF converter in Python, you may want to check [WeasyPrint](https://weasyprint.org).

 ## write_html usage example ##